-Once you have connected with and found your 4-H club, you can register online at 4-H Online!
+Once you have connected with and found your 4-H club (talked with advisors, attended a meeting, etc.), you can register online at 4-H Online!
 Ask your advisor for more information!
 All enrollment must be completed online by March 15 to be eligible to participate in the fair, but members can enroll at any time throughout the year by contacting our office.

 Ohio 4-H membership is based on a child’s age AND grade as of January 1 of the current calendar year.